xabbu42/Master/arbeit.md

 provable in $LP_0$ and therefor also in $LP(CS^⊛)$.
 \End{proof}

-Finally the question arises, if prehistoric cycles are also a necessary condition on self-referential S4 theorems under the expanded definition.
+Finally the question arises if prehistoric cycles are also a necessary condition on self-referential S4 theorems under the expanded definition.
 For this it is necessary to clarify the term inputs for Hilbert style proofs used in the original definition of LP and in the